The need for Windows 10 incremental/differential backup

 AOMEI Backupper allows you to set up full backup, incremental/differential backup during backup.
 But if it is the first backup, it will execute full backup.

-AOMEI Backupper Standard is free to Windows 10/8/8.1/7/Vista/XP.
-If you are Windows Server users, AOMEI Backupper Server is suitable for you.
+AOMEI Backupper Standard is free to Windows 11/10/8/8.1/7/Vista/XP.
+If you are Windows Server user, AOMEI Backupper Server is suitable for you.

 Step 1.
-Download, install and launch AOMEI Backupper Standard.
+Download the software below or go to Download Center.
+Then, install and launch AOMEI Backupper Standard.

 Step 2.
 Here we take File Backup as an example.
 You can also choose other options as per your needs.